yomura/objspacecdn/readme.txt

 <strong>Why aren't my images found?</strong>

-Check if they're failing on the CDN alias, but they do work at the objects.dreamhost.com URL.
+Check if they're failing on the CDN alias, but they do work at the obj.space URL.
 If so, you somehow goofed your permissions.
-You have to go into the DreamObjects editor and set permissions from PRIVATE to PUBLIC.
+You have to go into the ObjSpaceCDN editor and set permissions from PRIVATE to PUBLIC.
 This happens usually because the bucket was private when you made it.

 == Screenshots ==

-1. DreamObjects Keys
+1. ObjSpaceCDN Keys
-2. DreamObjects Buckets
+2. ObjSpaceCDN Buckets
-3. DreamObjects Bucket Settings
+3. ObjSpaceCDN Bucket Settings
-4. DreamSpeed CDN Key Settings (empty)
+4. ObjSpace CDN Key Settings (empty)
-5. DreamSpeed CDN Key Settings (filled in)
+5. ObjSpace CDN Key Settings (filled in)
-6. DreamSpeed CDN Configuration Settings
+6. ObjSpace CDN Configuration Settings
 7. Media Library with CDN checkmarks
-8. Migrate Existing Files section (on DreamSpeed CDN Configuration page)
+8. Migrate Existing Files section (on ObjSpace CDN Configuration page)

 == Changelog ==